alexzhengyc/NFT-trading/README.md

 #### Function

 1. Users can spend Ethereum to draw a celebrity card
-2. Users can view the card they have drawn
+2. Users can view the cards they have drawn
 3. Users can trade cards in the trading market